seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

 A different architecture!
 Like the other one, it's not really a two-layer architecture anymore.
 The precence of the square is an improvement, since squares are even simpler to describe than rectangles.
-There's still a triangle sticking out the side, but being larger and matching the side length of the square is a big improvement in the sense that it's less bolted-on.
+There's still a triangle sticking out the side, but it matches the side of the square perfectly: a good abstraction boundary, perhaps, or a minimally-but-fully-expressive API?